About Me At A Glance

 - God has provided my wife and me four children

 - I’ve been serving on church staffs since age 20

 - I have degrees from Grand Canyon University and Southwestern Baptist Theological Seminary

-- Before Brentwood Baptist, I served North Phoenix Baptist Church and First Baptist Church Lewisville, Texas
+- Previously, I have served North Phoenix Baptist Church, First Baptist Church Lewisville, Texas, and Brentwood Baptist Church

 About the blog and what you can expect

 My goal is to provide you with practical takeaways for everyday church leadership.
 I hope what I share is pragmatic and easily transferable to your leadership context.
 You lead differently than me.
 Your church experience is different than mine.
 But I hope there are some leadership takeaways that will aid you in leading effectively and efficiently.

 More about my life and church leadership experience

 I have benefited in ministry because people have taken the time to teach me.
 When I was five, my dad began his commitment to vocational ministry.
 That meant leaving our Arizona home and heading to Southwestern Baptist Theological Seminary (where I also would later attend) in Fort Worth, TX.